agent-polyblank/fpl-wrapper/README.md

 ## Contributing

-Contributions to fpl are welcomed!
+Contributions to this project are welcomed!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.